GVProf/GVProf/docs/preface.md

 [*Redshow*](https://github.com/GVProf/redshow) is a postmortem metrics analysis substrate.
 It receives data from the profiling runtime, performs analysis enabled by the user, and store the analysis result onto the disk.
+Besides, redshow maintains the information of data objects allocated at runtime.
+Redshow also contains binary analysis modules to map virtual addresses to function index and symbol names and analyze GPU instruction characteristics.

 ## GPU Patch